-1. Set up A River Medway Basin Task Force
+Option 1 - Set up A River Medway Basin Task Force

-This was not selected as many organisations and bodies already exist, some of which are highlighted in the report, that promote and manage water issues, biodiversity and the river.
+- 4.1 The River Medway flows for circa.70 miles through Sussex and Kent, passing through the borough of Maidstone on its way to the Thames Estuary.
+It is an important landmark, natural resource, economic and recreational area for Kent steeped in history and Maidstone owes much of its prosperity over the centuries to the river. - 4.2 Many organisations and bodies already exist, some of which are highlighted in this report, that promote and manage water issues, biodiversity and the river.
 Much of this is statutory or in response to the Environment Act, for example.
 These organisations and existing partnerships are best placed to continue to undertake and coordinate this work with regards to the River Medway basin.

-To set up a separate new Task Force would have the potential of duplicating the existing work and groups.
+4.3 To set up a separate new Task Force would have the potential of duplicating the existing work and groups.